FIRST ALERT WEATHER: A few coastal AM showers, shifting inland through the afternoon

 TROPICS:

-- (1) tropical storm “Dexter” is over the open N. Atlantic with no impact to land areas & will soon become a strong ocean storm.
+- (1) The last NHC advisory has been issued on “Dexter” – it’s now a large ocean storm with no impact on any land areas.

-- (2) low pressure is forecast to develop east & northeast of Jacksonville by Friday then move north/northwest toward the Carolina’s over the weekend then turn more northeast away from the coast.
-It doesn’t appear this will be a strong system but will produce rip currents at the beaches & pockets of heavy rain – especially for the Carolina’s to Virginia.
+- (2) Low pressure is still forecast to develop offshore of the Carolina’s but will fairly quickly turn northeast moving away from the U.S. – no local impacts.

-- (3) a tropical wave over the far East Atlantic has long term potential while moving some semblance of west.
+- (3) A tropical wave over the East Atlantic has long-term potential while moving west/northwest then turning more north over the Central Atlantic.

-- (4) Another wave will emerge off the coast of Africa & has long term potential.
+- (4) Another wave will emerge off the coast of Africa this weekend and has long term potential.
 A long way out but something to carefully track over the next 10-14 days.

 - Always more: “Talking the Tropics With Mike”.

-TODAY: Partly cloudy, AM coastal shower.
+TODAY: Mostly cloudy, AM coastal showers/downpours.
 Inland Afternoon showers and storms.
-HIGH: 89
+HIGH: 88

 TONIGHT: A few inland showers and storms early, then partly cloudy and humid.
 LOW: 74

-FRIDAY: Partly cloudy with a coastal AM shower and scattered afternoon showers and storms.
-74/88

-SATURDAY: Partly cloudy with showers at times.
+SATURDAY: Mostly cloudy with showers at times.
 Afternoon showers and storms shift inland.
 74/89

 MONDAY: Partly cloudy with showers at times.
 Afternoon showers and storms shift inland 75/91